Describe a situation that made you feel uncomfortable - Cue Card # 705

 I am usually a level-headed person and not the one to easily feel uncomfortable.
 And, I am saying this about not feeling uncomfortable easily because I usually have some valid excuses or ways to get out of any uncomfortable situation most of the times.
 But, unfortunately, that’s not to happen when I couldn’t return a book to my university library.

-Well, the story goes like this.
-When I was a university student about 8 years ago, I used to borrow a lot of books from my university library and returned them all on time after reading them.
-But, once I borrowed a very interesting book, and it was so interesting that I had to read it at least half-a-dozen of times.
+Well, the story goes like this - when I was a university student about 8 years ago, I used to borrow a lot of books from my university library and returned them all on time after reading them.
+But, once I borrowed a very interesting book, and it was so interesting that I had to read it at least half-a-dozen of times!
 So, I kept extending the returning date for this book again and again and kept it reading until suddenly I lost it one day.

-By the way, I lost the book because I carried it with me to all kinds of places.
+I think I lost the book because I carried it with me to all kinds of places.
 After all, I wanted to utilize my free time in reading this book, but little did I know that one day I would leave that book by mistake either at one of those places, I visited, or in a bus while visiting those places.

 Anyway, finally, the time arrived for me to return that book to my university library except, of course, I didn’t have any book to return.
 So, seeing no way out, I described what had exactly happened to the librarian, but as soon as I finished telling the incident to that librarian gentleman, he started to yell at me in a loud voice, telling how irresponsible I really was.
 However, I just kept quiet as long as he yelled at me, knowing that it was my fault.